secwest/RobustRust/TurbofishAndAssociatedTypes.md

 3. `Query<T>`: Represents a typed query string.
 4. `Payload`: Represents the incoming request payload.

-In the code snippet, the type annotation `&lt;_, _, _, web::Json&lt;Info>>` specifies that the handler function expects the fourth argument to be of type `web::Json<Info>`.
+In the code snippet, the type annotation `<_, _, _, web::Json<Info>>` specifies that the handler function expects the fourth argument to be of type `web::Json<Info>`.
 The `web::Json` type is a wrapper for deserialized JSON data.
 The other three arguments are left as `_`, which means the Rust compiler will infer their types.

 The Turbofish operator is used here to provide more explicit type information for the Actix web framework, ensuring that the handler functions are correctly set up for the specified response types.